 In many instances, you can secure a mortgage preapproval by completing an online application and, if needed, discussing further details with a lender over the phone.
 If you prefer a more personal interaction, you typically have the option to meet with a lender at a local bank branch.

 Regardless of your preferred method for obtaining preapproval, be sure to get organized to prepare yourself to get your offer accepted.
+The process for getting a pre-approved mortgage is straightforward, and most banks, broker and lenders provide pre-approval letters to eligible applicants.

+Mortgage pre-approvals typically have a validity period ranging from 30 to 90 days, during which you can decide to formally proceed with the mortgage application.
 It’s important to note that pre-approvals are not binding loan agreements.
 Once your offer on a house is accepted, you must complete a formal mortgage application with your chosen lender to move forward.

 Securing a mortgage pre-approval is a valuable initial stride when embarking on the path to homeownership.
 After thorough verification of your financial details, you’ll gain a precise understanding of your affordable home range.